gnulib/demo-adk-app/README.md

 # demo-adk-app

+> **Acknowledgement:**
+> This project makes use of the excellent [Deck of Cards API](https://deckofcardsapi.com/) by Chase Roberts.
+Many thanks to Chase for providing this fun and useful API!

 This is a demo project for a simple app using [Google's ADK](https://google.github.io/adk-docs/) framework.
 This project is intended to demonstrate the following:

 * how to setup a GCP project for deploying ADK app as a cloud run service